21 Denver Tips That Will Save You From Altitude Sickness, Bad Decisions, and Tourist Traps

 16. Red Rocks Is Free When There's No Concert

-Most people think Red Rocks Amphitheatre is only for concerts ($40-150+).
+Most people assume Red Rocks Amphitheatre is only for concerts ($40-150+).
 But when no events are scheduled, the venue is free and open from 5AM-11PM.
-You can walk the rows, hike the Trading Post trail (1.4 miles through red sandstone), and do fitness classes on the steps — a Denver tradition.
+You can walk the rows, hike the Trading Post trail (1.4 miles through red sandstone), and join the fitness classes on the steps — a Denver tradition.

 Check redrocksonline.com for the schedule.
-Even without a concert, this is one of the most impressive venues you'll ever see.
-300-foot red sandstone monoliths on either side of a natural amphitheater.
+Even without a concert, this ranks among the most impressive venues you'll ever stand in.
+300-foot red sandstone monoliths flank a natural amphitheater — and if you love red-rock landscapes, Utah's red-rock country around Moab takes the same palette to a desert extreme.
 It defies description.

 17. RiNo Art District on First Fridays

-River North (RiNo) is Denver's creative district — former industrial buildings covered in massive murals, craft breweries, and galleries.
+River North (RiNo) is Denver's creative district — former industrial buildings wrapped in massive murals, craft breweries, and galleries.
 First Friday Art Walks (6-9PM) open 30+ galleries with free wine.
-Even on regular days, walking the Crush Walls murals (refreshed annually) is free and impressive.
+Even on an ordinary day, walking the Crush Walls murals (refreshed annually) is free and genuinely impressive.

 18. Free Museum Days Exist